rafal17121996/nobl9/README.md

 npm run test:unit
 ```

-The project uses **Jest** and **Vue Test Utils** for unit testing, along with **Pinia** for state management.
+The project uses **Jest** for unit testing, along with **Pinia** for state management.
 The tests cover actions such as fetching questions, navigating between questions, and submitting answers.

 ## Project Stack